kovidgoyal/calibre/manual/edit.rst

 and so on.
 Select the files you want bulk renamed by holding down the Shift or Ctrl key and clicking the files.
 Then right click and select :guilabel:`Bulk rename`.
 Enter a prefix and what number you would like the automatic numbering to start at, click OK and you are done.
+The bulk rename dialog also lets you rename files by the order they appear int he book instead of the order you selected them in, useful, for instance to rename all images by the order they appear.

 Finally, you can bulk change the file extension for all selected files.
 Select multiple files, as above, and right click and choose :guilabel:`Change the file